MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

 1. Associate the **az104-04-nsg01** network security group with the **az104-04-nic0** and **az104-04-nic1** network interfaces.

-    >**Note**: It may take up to 5 minutes for the rules from the newly created Network Security Group to be applied to the Network Interface Card.
+    **Note**: It may take up to 5 minutes for the rules from the newly created Network Security Group to be applied to the Network Interface Card.

+1. Start the **az104-04-vm0** and **az104-04-vm1** virtual machines.

 1. Navigate back to the **az104-04-vm0** virtual machine blade.

-    >**Note**: In the subsequent steps, you will verify that you can successfully connect to the target virtual machine.
+    **Note**: In the subsequent steps, you will verify that you can successfully connect to the target virtual machine.

 1. On the **az104-04-vm0** blade, click **Connect**, click **RDP**, on the **Connect with RDP** blade, click **Download RDP File** using the Public IP address and follow the prompts to start the Remote Desktop session.

-    >**Note**: This step refers to connecting via Remote Desktop from a Windows computer.
+    **Note**: This step refers to connecting via Remote Desktop from a Windows computer.
 On a Mac, you can use Remote Desktop Client from the Mac App Store and on Linux computers you can use an open source RDP client software.

-    >**Note**: You can ignore any warning prompts when connecting to the target virtual machines.
+    **Note**: You can ignore any warning prompts when connecting to the target virtual machines.

 1. When prompted, sign in with the user and password in the parameters file.

-    >**Note**: Leave the Remote Desktop session open.
+    **Note**: Leave the Remote Desktop session open.
 You will need it in the next task.

 #### Task 5: Configure Azure DNS for internal name resolution